- Prosecutors: Adult, two minors retaliated for June deaths of three Israeli teens

 Defendants accused of other crimes against Arabs

-Two people indicted in Abu Khedair's death -- the man and one of the minors -- also are accused of trying to commit crimes against Arabs in the East Jerusalem area on July 1, including trying to kidnap a 7-year-old and trying to burn cars, the Jerusalem attorney general's office said.
-As in the Abu Khedair case, revenge was the motive, prosecutors said.
+Two people indicted in Abu Khdeir's death -- the man and one of the minors -- also are accused of trying to commit crimes against Arabs in the East Jerusalem area on July 1, including trying to kidnap a 7-year-old and trying to burn cars, the Jerusalem attorney general's office said.
+As in the Abu Khdeir case, revenge was the motive, prosecutors said.

 They hurt both the child and his mother, prosecutors alleged without elaborating.